godwokenrises/godwoken-kicker/README.md

 one line command to start godwoken-polyjuice chain for devnet.

-`note: this branch is used as refactor version. only support manual-build mode(custom-mode).`
+`develop branch for kicker. most of time, only support manual-build mode(custom-mode).`

 ----